sandra-calvo/smarthomes/README.md

 You can create a workspace and start from scratch or import an existing conversation.
 Download assistant conversation from here: https://ibm.box.com/v/assistantUI

-Or you can import download the **assistant_conversation.json** file located [Assistant Conversation](https://raw.githubusercontent.com/sandra-calvo/smarthomes/master/assistant_conversation.json).
-Save as a .json file and import to Watson Assistant.

-Click on the import icon shown in the image below.
+Click on the import icon shown in the image below and select the file you just downloaded (assistantUI.json).

 <img src="/images/WA6.png" width="30%" height="30%">